harshtalks/tempeh/README.md

-# safe-fetchttp
+# Tempeh

 It consists of a wrapper fetcher factory function that you can use to create fetcher functions for your need.

 let's understand with the example.

-Suppose we have a nextjs app where we have a dynamic page for a workspace details that takes workspaceId as a dynamic param with the help of ZOD library.
+Suppose we have a Next.js app where we have a dynamic page for a workspace details that takes workspaceId as a dynamic param with the help of Zod library.

 Important: You need to have zod installed for this.